-In programming there is a term known as ‘the stack’.
-A stack is a strata of software; the layers of underpinning tools that provide functionality, such as a database or an operating system, that programs are built upon.
-Each part of the stack has its own stack, as tools are built on other tools that are in turn built on yet more tools; aided by an emphasis on modularity and interoperability that provides a panoply of options that can be mixed freely.
+In programming, there is a term known as ‘the stack’.
+A stack is a strata of software: layers of tools that provide functionality, such as a database or an operating system, that programs are built upon.
+Each layer of the stack reveals tools built on other tools that are in turn built on yet more tools; an infrastructural condition enabled by an emphasis on modular and interoperable software that provide a panoply of options that can be mixed freely.
 In contrast, the software used to design the built environment is a small series of monolithic tools: whether in 1997 or 2017 the majority of computer-aided design development occurs in one of a few major programs that attempt to be most things to most people.

 One exception is found in the rise of computational design tools and technologies over the last several decades.
 While their effects are most readily recognised in exuberant architectural geometries, computational practices have much wider applications and constitute a shift in the way that designers engage with their stack: methods such parametric modeling or scripting allow for a given design task or procedure to be extracted from a given design context and in doing so potentially become a reusable general-purpose tool.
-For example, a parametric model for rationalising a form into modules or a script for measuring shading effects might have been originally developed to meet the needs of a particular project, but having enacted the necessary steps as logical procedures (rather than through fixed representations) they can be easily redeployed in a subsequent project.
+For example, a parametric model for rationalising a facade into modules, or a script for measuring shading effects, might have been originally developed to meet the needs of one particular project.
+However, because that tool describes logical procedures — rather than a fixed representation — it can be easily redeployed to solve similar problems in subsequent projects.

-While computational methods can trace their lineage back to the drawn of computer-aided design, the emergence of platforms such as Grasshopper and Dynamo has made creating and distributing these tools much more approachable and popular.
-The communities surrounding these platforms in many ways mirror those surrounding popular software tools where development often follows the Bazaar model — public and distributed across individuals and companies — rather than the Cathedral model — closed and centrally controlled by companies or institutions.
+While computational methods can trace their lineage back to the dawn of computer-aided design, the emergence of platforms such as Grasshopper and Dynamo has made creating and distributing these tools much more approachable and popular.
+The communities surrounding these platforms in many ways mirror those surrounding popular programming tools, wherein software development often follows a ‘Bazaar’ model — public and distributed across individuals and companies — rather than a ‘Cathedral’ model where development is private and centrally controlled by a corporate entity.

 This shift should be of special interest to landscape architects.
 The comparatively smaller size of our discipline limits the incentives to create commercial software specialised to our needs; leaving us often working with generic or under-developed tools that do not cater to distinctly landscape architectural approaches.
 Computational design offers a means for us to work around this shortfall by developing and distributing our own tools and in doing so take greater agency over how we work within a digital environment.
 This is set to become increasingly important as methods of design modelling become ever-more complex: if drone-based methods become the norm for many survey tasks, or if virtual and augmented reality visualisations become valuable for testing, constructing, or maintaining landscapes, these technologies will need to be adapted to our specific needs.
 Looking just at a present example, many software implementations of Building Information Modeling fall short as tools for developing landscape architectural features, undermining the methodology’s (and our discipline’s) promise of coordinating collaboration.

-For example, part of the Grasshopper plugin I’m developing (‘Groundhog’) offers a number of capabilities for modelling surface water flows.
+For example, part of the Grasshopper plugin I’m developing (‘Groundhog’) offers a number of ways to model surface water flows.
 Like most common parametric methods, these capabilities operate as an extensible kit of parts intended to be combined and extended.
 Initially, a component might run a simulation of flow paths along a given topography to identify areas where drainage needs are highest.
-Taking this as a starting point, further components can identify catchment areas (based on the end points of each path), calculate surface absorption (by cross-referencing a terrains permeability), or model pooling effects (by summing the total expected water volumes in a given area).
-In each case the degree of resolution is arbitrary; capable of working with areas totalling square meters or square kilometres.
+Taking this as a starting point, further components can identify catchment areas (based on the end points of each path), calculate surface absorption (by cross-referencing a terrain’s permeability), or model pooling effects (by summing the total expected water volumes in a given area).
+In each case, the degree of resolution is arbitrary; capable of working with areas totalling square meters or square kilometres.

 Each of these techniques can be useful enough for investigating a particular design concern, but it is in their union (alongside established parametric techniques) that something more novel can be developed: a more comprehensive understanding of how a designed landscape, as a series of evolving and interconnected systems, can perform across spatial and temporal scales.
 The results of the aforementioned surface water flows and absorption can be linked to those of planting design; creating models that can begin to quantify the performance of say a distributed swale system according to different configurations of topography, planter elements, and specific species over a site.
 Models of flooding or sea-level rise can begin to better tune topographic manipulation or hardscape design in response to future contingencies; offering fine-tuned projections according to seasonal tidal action or longer-term sea-level rises.
 For example, as part of the development process for the Groundhog plugin, a landscape study was developed for a river mouth area in Wellington, New Zealand.
 The soil present along the river’s banks contains pollutants from past and present industrial run-off in the adjacent area, while the many stretches also face ongoing problems with erosion and flooding.
 The study itself looked at how to extend a standard set of site data through parametric analysis to give a more precise understanding of the local conditions along the river, and how these could thus could aid community-led restoration efforts.